 Ben teaches and supervises a wide range of students at the University of Oxford.
 In addition to supervising PhD/DPhil students, he established and leads BA, MSc, and MPhil options and electives on finance and sustainability.
 He also created and course directs a number of executive education courses at Oxford each year, including: the Sustainable Finance Foundation Course, an introduction to sustainable finance for current and future leaders, and the Climate-related Financial Risk Course, to equip participants with the very latest knowledge, as well as the expertise, networks, and confidence to design and implement practices for measuring and managing climate-related risks.

 Prior to joining the University of Oxford, he was a Vice President at investment bank Climate Change Capital, one of the early leading asset management and advisory firms focused on the net zero carbon transition, where he ran the firm's research centre and advised clients and funds on the development of policy-driven markets.
-Ben has previously worked as Research Director for Environment and Energy at the think tank Policy Exchange, as Head of Government Advisory at Bloomberg New Energy Finance, as a Director in the Strategy Directorate of the UK's Department for Environment, Food and Rural Affairs, as a Deputy Director in the Strategy Directorate of the UK's Department of Energy and Climate Change, as an Advisor to The Prince of Wales's International Sustainability Unit, and as Sherpa to the UK Green Investment Bank Commission, and as the Senior Advisor to the Chair and CEO of the UK Green Finance Institute.
+Ben has previously worked as Research Director for Environment and Energy at the think tank Policy Exchange, as Head of Government Advisory at Bloomberg New Energy Finance, as a Director in the Strategy Directorate of the UK's Department for Environment, Food and Rural Affairs (on secondment), as a Deputy Director in the Strategy Directorate of the UK's Department of Energy and Climate Change (on secondment), as an Advisor to The Prince of Wales's International Sustainability Unit, as Sherpa to the UK Green Investment Bank Commission, and as the Senior Advisor to the Chair and CEO of the UK Green Finance Institute.